 - Upper Roman

 Use the styles panel to format your text size, color etc. accordingly.

 Second, you can create a bulleted list by double clicking your text blocks on the canvas, and then double click and highlight the section you want to add a bullet list.
 This will populate the individual text element editor.

 Select the copyright symbol to open additional special characters.
-Select “Bullet”.
+Select Bullet.
 This allows you to create a bulleted list without having to create a new text block.

 In Postalytics, QR Codes will automatically open a pURL, or a unique tracking URL, generated for each mailpiece in your campaign.
 The mailpiece recipient is automatically redirected to a landing page of your choice that you indicate in the campaign wizard.

-Step 9: Begin Proofing Template
+Step 10: Begin Proofing Template

-*It is extremely important to review how variable data populates in your proof.
+Note: It is extremely important to review how your variable data populates in your proof.
 Each variable has different character lengths so please map out an appropriate area on your design to accommodate the longest First Names, pURLs or other types of data used.